 Black mold, scientifically referred to as Stachybotrys atra or Stachybotrys chartarum, is typically black or dark green and often linked to serious health problems.

-In fact, exposure to black mold can lead to black mold poisoning, or “stachybotryotoxicosis” – a condition that’s dangerous, particularly for young children and the elderly.
+In fact, black mold exposure can lead to poisoning, or “stachybotryotoxicosis” – a condition that’s dangerous, particularly for young children and the elderly.

 Even though black mold poisoning typically affects horses, cows, and pigs, humans can become infected if they inhale or ingest the spores.